rbpatt2019/ToDonePy/CONTRIBUTING.rst

 ================

 Comments, criticisms, and concerns are always welcome!
 If you would like to help with development, please follow the steps below.
+This project depends on `Poetry <https://poetry.eustace.io` for all things dependency and development related.
+Make sure it's installed, or else all this will fail.
+It's an awesome tool, I highly recommend you check it out!

 Clone the repo
 --------------